andres-fr/python3-template/README.md

 * add all OS to travis file: for the moment not supported! https://github.com/travis-ci/travis-ci/issues/9744#issuecomment-419426053

-* automatic "version number" -> github releases

-* To deploy to PIP, you need to install the `travis` command line client (using `apt` in Ubuntu).
-TODO: https://docs.travis-ci.com/user/deployment/pypi/

 * nicer theme for docs not working?